jsarkauskassancsoft/cordova-brother-plugin-test/README.md

 PT-P900W, PT-P950NW
 ```

-__Tested models:__ `QL-720NW`, `QL-820NWB`
+__Tested models:__ `QL-820NWB`

-(if you have tried this with other models, please update this list and send a pull request)

 ## Supported interfaces (by this plugin):

 * Wi-Fi (Infrastructure mode)
-* Bluetooth (Android only, at the moment, iOS needs more work.
-See [PR10](https://github.com/gordol/cordova-brother-label-printer/pull/10)
+* Bluetooth - Updates have been made to support iOS bluetooth.
+The device must first be paired with the phone to work though.
 * USB